wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 Some protocols deployed in the Internet rely on ICMPv4 packets sent by intermediate routers.
 Most notably, path MTU Discovery (PMTUd) [RFC1191] is an algorithm executed by end hosts to discover the maximum packet size that a route is able to carry.
 While there exist variants of PMTUd that are purely end-to-end [RFC4821], the variant most commonly deployed in the Internet has a hard dependency on ICMPv4 packets originated by intermediate routers: if intermediate routers are unable to send ICMPv4 packets, PMTUd may lead to persistent black-holing of IPv4 traffic.

-As per Section 5.2.7.1 of [RFC1812], a router "MUST be able to generate ICMP Destination Unreachable messages".
+A router must therefore be able to generate ICMP Destination Unreachable messages ([RFC1812] Section 5.2.7.1).
+The source address of these messages must be one of the addresses assigned to the outgoing interface;
-Additionally, as per section 4.3.2.4 of [RFC1812], source address in an ICMP message originated by the router MUST be one of the IP addresses associated with the physical interface over which the ICMP message is transmitted.
-If the interface has no IP addresses associated with it, the router's router-id is used instead (the router-id is defined as one of the router's IP addresses).

-In networks implemented the proposed mechanism, it is possible for an ICMPv4 message originated by the router to be transmitted via the router's interface which doesn't have an IPv4 address assigned.
-In theory, any [RFC1812]-compliant router is required to have at least one IPv4 address (see Section 2.2.7 of [RFC1812]), and that address (router-id) can be used as a source address for ICMPv4 error messages.
+if no such address has been assigned, then one of the other addresses assigned to the router, known as the "router-id", must be used ([RFC1812] Section 4.3.2.4).

-While routers implementing the mechanism described in this document do not need to have IPv4 addresses assigned to any interfaces, it is RECOMMENDED to configure such a router with at least one IPv4 address, for the purpose of sending ICMPv4 error messages.
-If a router does not have any router-id (an IPv4 address) assigned, the router MUST use the mechanism described in Requirement R-22 of Section 4.8
+Routers implementing the mechanism described in this document do not need to have any IPv4 addresses assigned to any of their interfaces, and RFC 1812 does not specify what happens if no router-id has been assigned.
+If a router does not have any IPv4 addresses assigned, the router MUST use the dummy address 192.0.0.8 as the source address of outgoing ICMP packets ([RFC7600], Section 4.8, Requirement R-22).

-[RFC7600], using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
+Using the dummy address as the source of ICMPv4 packet causes a number of
-Which that behaviour is already required for Babel routers (see Section 3 of {{RFC9229}}), this document extends the requirement to all routers implementing "v4-via-v6" routing.

-However sending ICMPv4 error messages from 192.0.0.8 has the following drawbacks:
+drawbacks:

-* Using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility.
+  * using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility (but see {I-D.draft-ietf-intarea-extended-icmp-nodeid} for a possible solution to this problem);
-{{I-D.draft-ietf-intarea-extended-icmp-nodeid}} provides a possible solution to this issue, by allowing the ICMP packet to carry a "host identifier" that can be used to identify the router that originated the ICMP by providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address.
-It should be noted that including the node identifier extension is disabled by default, and even if the extension is included, it might not be recognized by receiver.
-* Packets originating from 192.0.0.8 could be treated as bogon traffic and dropped, especially when traversing network boundaries.
+  * packets originating from 192.0.0.8 might be considered as spoofed traffic and dropped by firewalls at network boundaries.

-Therefore even if the router performs "v4-via-v6" routing on all interfaces, it SHOULD have at least one IPv4 address configurable, unless it is guaranteed that the router is never required to send an ICMPv4 Destination Unrechable (e.g. it is explictly prohibited by a policy, and MTU on all interfaces of that router is suffiently high to avoid fragmentation of any data packet which can reach the router).
+For these reasons, even if a router performs v4-via-v6 routing on all interfaces, it SHOULD be assigned at least one IPv4 address.

-Discussion: while Section 2.2.7 of [RFC1812] says that "a router is required to have at least one IP address", that text is not using the normative language defined in Section 1.1.2 of [RFC1812].
-Therefore this document does not contradict [RFC1812] and no updates for [RFC1812] are needed.

 # Implementation Status
 ( This section to be removed before publication. )